alexander-95/fyp/report.md

 - anything else of interest
   + move onto bigger things: track an aircraft.
   + run experiment to test limits of the program.
+  + NTP ip cameras
+  + build rig for mounting cameras
+  + mention trade-off between FOV and accuracy,(diluting the pixels)

 ##6.Evaluation
 - SOLUTION VERIFICATION
 For the purpose of verifying the validity of my project, I positioned an object at set locations and compared it against the output of my program.
 [insert diagram here]
 The above diagram shows how the object moves along a diagonal line at set intervals.
 This is to simulate constant velocity.
 The x and z coordinates are clear from the diagram.
 The y coordinate can be calculated using images from the camera.
 The y coordinate should be constant since the object is moving along the floor.
 The following diagram shows how the y position can be calculated:
 [insert diagram here]

 - SOFTWARE DESIGN VERIFICATION
-  + show how centroids were found
+  + show how centroids were found (vision notes)
-  + show how many objects are found
+  + show how to count the number of objects in the scene
-  + show how cameras were aligned
+  + show how cameras were aligned (and maybe stereo calibration)
   + UML diagrams of how main method works
 - SOFTWARE VERIFICATION
   + how to perform a table top experiment using predefined pictures and predefined timestamps